etreadway/chat-app/README.md

 From the home folder, run the following commands:

-For the very first build:
+For the very first build before you run:

 - `$ docker-compose build`

-Every time after that:
+After you're built the first time, you can run via:

 - `$ docker-compose up`